BrightSDK/unity-plugin/README.md

 The plugin runs automatically during the build process for Android or iOS projects.

 1. Open the **Build Settings** in Unity (File > Build Settings).
-2. Select **Android**/**iOS**/**tvOS** as the platform.
+2. Select platform (Android or Apple's one).
 3. Click on **Build** or **Build and Run**.
 4. The plugin will execute the `OnPreprocessBuild` method, which includes:
    - Fetching the latest Bright SDK versions.
    - Downloading and extracting the latest SDK if necessary.
+   - Preparing Xcode project in macOS case.
    - Cleaning up obsolete SDK files.

 ### Integration in scene

-Under `Assets/Scripts/BrightSDK` folder you can find `AndroidBrightSDKHelper` and `AppleBrightSDKHelper` files for Android and iOS/tvOS platforms.
-They wrap SDK APIs of these systems and which you can assign to your scene object and its actions.
+Under `Assets/Scripts/BrightSDK` folder you can find `AndroidBrightSDKHelper` and `AppleBrightSDKHelper` files for Android and Apple's platforms.
+They wrap SDK APIs of these systems and are assignable to your scene object and its actions.

 ## Customization

 You can set version of SDK in config file `Assets/Editor/BrightSDK/BrightSDK.json`. **null** value means the latest version.
+It supports next properties:

+- **android** for Android SDK version
+- **appleMobile** for iOS and tvOS
+- **appleDesktop** for macOS

 By using `AndroidBrightSDKHelper` or `AppleBrightSDKHelper` you can set texts for SDK consent screen buttons and benefit text, and subscribe on choice-change events.